Words to the Wise Series: Intriguing Authors & Conversations

 Pulitzer-nominated, best-selling author Nathan Englander discusses his new political thriller, “Dinner at the Center of the Earth: A Novel,” about the complex relationship between a secret prisoner and his guard of a dozen years.
 From these vastly different lives Englander weaves a powerful, intensely suspenseful portrait of Israel, a nation riven by insoluble conflict, even as the lives of its citizens become fatefully and inextricably entwined.

 Englander’s body of work includes “The Ministry of Special Cases,” and the story collections “For the Relief of Unbearable Urges,” and “What We Talk About When We Talk About Anne Frank.”
 His short fiction has been widely anthologized, most recently in “100 Years of the Best American Short Stories.”
 Englander’s play, “The Twenty-Seventh Man” premiered at The Public Theater in 2012.
 He also translated the “New American Haggadah” and co-translated Etgar Keret’s “Suddenly, a Knock on the Door.”
 Englander is currently a Distinguished Writer-in-Residence at New York University.
-This author is presented in partnership with The Jewish Book Council.
+This author is presented in partnership with The Jewish Book Council and Town Hall Seattle.
 Book sales and signing.

 NY Times Editor Jonathan Weisman: "(((Semitism))): Being Jewish in the Age of Trump"